Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

 As we got the data, we can start to create some graphics from it, first we maybe just want to see the history (analyze.py):

-For example i created a
+For example, I created a
 - hourly graph (Bar-diagram - just to see the price evolution over time)
 - daily graph (boxplots - to see the days peaks and average)